 8 C.F.R § 1003.1(e)(5).

-Submitting a notice for appeal also requires that the appellant pay a fee
+Submitting a notice for an appeal also requires that the appellant pay

 must pay this fee without a refund.
 The DOJ authorizes attorney representation